iotaledger/goshimmer/docs/protocol_specification.md

 # Protocol specification

+> DISCLAIMER: The following sections describe how things are implemented in GoShimmer.
+They might not reflect final IOTA 2.0 specification or implementations.

 In this chapter we provide an overview of the various protocol components.

 We start with a [high level overview](./application_logic/protocol.md) of the protocol, followed by sections explaining the various implemented components.